experientials/ziloo-firmware/docs/DEVELOP.md

 For development and debugging use an SD Card or USB stick.
 It must be partitioned,

 - With MBR FAT32 (diskutil eraseDisk FAT32 ALPINE MBR $(DISK))
-- 1Gb FAT32 boot partition
+- 1GB FAT32 boot partition
 - 3.4Gb extFS 4 rootfs partition

 An empty SD Card image is generated with `make ziloo-raw-image`, which will generate `ziloo-dev-card.img.zip`.

+As u-boot is on the eMMC or Flash chip it should be possible to create a dual-booting RPi-Alpine/Raspbian/Yocto SD Card that can be used everywhere.
+This will be explored more.

 ## Docker